hungcq/knowledge-repo/IT/aws/solution-architect-associate/monitoring-audit.md

 - Resource-based policy:
   - Manage permissions for a specific Event Bus (eg allow/deny events from other AWS accounts/regions)
   - Use case: aggregate all org events in a single AWS account/region
+- Can be used in event-based app.
+Use case: the only service integrated with SaaS partners.
 ## Insights & Operational Visibility
 - Container Insights:
   - Collect, aggregate, summarize metrics & logs from containers